tansive/tansive/README.md

 ### Platform for Secure and Policy-driven AI Agents

-[Tansive](https://tansive.com) lets you securely run AI agents and tools with fine-grained policies, runtime enforcement, and tamper-evident audit logs.
+[Tansive](https://tansive.com) lets you securely run AI agents and tools on your own infrastructure with fine-grained policies, runtime enforcement, and tamper-evident audit logs.

 Understand and control: